Comparison & Guides

 The Ayurvedic Daily Eating Rhythm

 • Midday (12-1 PM): The largest meal of the day.
-Agni mirrors the sun -- it is strongest when the sun is highest.
+Agni mirrors the sun.
+It is strongest when the sun is highest.
 This is when the body can best handle complex foods, heavier proteins, and larger portions.

 • Evening (6-7 PM): A lighter supper, finished well before bedtime.
-The classical texts recommend allowing at least 3 hours between the last meal and sleep.
+The classical texts recommend at least 3 hours between the last meal and sleep.

 • After sunset: Ideally, no eating.
 The digestive fire naturally wanes as darkness falls.